 Rocky Mountain Radar

-When it comes to radar detectors, there are brands that rise above the rest—we’ve already covered some of them previously.
+When it comes to radar detectors, there are brands that rise above the rest—we’ve already covered some of them previously, like Stinger and Beltronics.
 But if you’re the kind who tends to bet on the underdog, then in this field, then the mention of Rocky Mountain Radar may urge you to learn more.

 Even if you have long depended on radar detectors to keep you safe from speeding tickets, it is likely that you have never even heard of Rocky Mountain Radar before.
 Information on the Internet is scant on its background, and the few pages do little for the company’s reputation.

 You might also notice that it has been disparaged because its claims in the past have been proven unfounded.
 Does it deserve the bad attention often given to it?
 Well, we’ll tell you what we know and then you can judge.